 For now, the new saddle tree is available in semiquarter horse only.
 The first saddle to be made with the new saddle tree is our brand new Ranger Fender.
 Find out more about this saddle here: https://ozsaddle.com/product/ranger-fender-saddle/

 We took this opportunity to have one of our Equi-fit saddle trees tested as well, we have been confidently using these trees for many years.
 The Equi-fit tree was put through the same tests as our new high-expansion tree.

 Stirrup Bar Test: Test stopped at 875k – no movement whatsoever, no visible damage to the tree.

 The Equi-fit trees are used in many of our saddles, click here to discover more about Equi-fit.

-With these results we are more than confident to back our new saddle tree with a 10 year conditional warranty.
+The Equi-fit saddle trees are supplied with a 10 year conditional warranty and with these results it is easy to see why.
 This warranty covers breakage and distortion of the saddle tree from normal use.
 The warranty does not cover accidental damage, misuse, intentional abuse or any alteration from its original form.